 3. Sheet Piling Wall

-A sheet pile retaining wall is usually a thin wall of steel that interlock with each other.
+A sheet pile wall is usually a thin wall of steel that interlock with each other.
 Even though wood, vinyl, or reinforced concrete can also be used, steel is commonly used to withstand large bending forces and pressure.

 Steel sheet pile walls are most frequently used in deep excavations, although reinforced concrete sheet piles have been used successfully in some cases.